Microsoft Teams Video Vendor Integration

 Mend is now offering integration capability with your organization’s existing Microsoft Teams account.

-When enabled, all users connecting to a group video visit in your Mend portal will be routed into a Microsoft Teams video conferencing session.
+When enabled, all users connecting to a video visit in your Mend portal will be routed into a Microsoft Teams video conferencing session.
 You’ll have full use of all the tools you’re familiar with on that platform including breakout rooms, customized backgrounds, and call recording.

 This integration requires setup on your organization’s side, so we recommend sharing the following steps with your in-house IT professional or team.